M.Div. in Theology & Ministry – Interdisciplinary Studies

 Tailor-Made for Greater Impact Through Regent’s Interdisciplinary Studies Program

 Choose the course that aligns with your ministry goals.
-Our online and partially on-campus Master of Divinity in Theology & Ministry – Interdisciplinary Studies degree equips you with advanced knowledge in key areas to address your academic and ministry interests.
+Our online Master of Divinity in Theology & Ministry – Interdisciplinary Studies degree equips you with advanced knowledge in key areas to address your academic and ministry interests.
 Choose courses from across disciplines in the School of Divinity to give you the practical skills and knowledge you need to fulfill your calling.
 You’ll gain a solid foundation in ministerial philosophy and practice through the in-depth study of the interpretation of the Bible, the languages of the Bible, and Church history and doctrine.

 Build a Foundation